nikitavoloboev/data/text-editors/sublime-text.md

 I also use it to quickly edit certain config files like [adding more web searches](https://github.com/nikitavoloboev/alfred-web-searches), adding more maps to parse for Alfred My Mind or editing and adding maps for LA itself.

 Lately I have been really enjoying using this editor.
-The editor + [Six vim plugin](https://github.com/guillermooo/Six) is genuinely
+The editor + [Six vim plugin](https://github.com/guillermooo/Six) is genuinely amazing.